gaps-closure/capo/Java/constraints/constraint_model_explanation.md

 labels inside each enclave are managed correctly and only when the mixing of the taints is explcitly allowed by the user.

-Labels can be cooerced (i.e., nodes of a given SDG edge can be permitted to have different label assigments) inside an enclave only through user annotated methods.
-To track valid label coercion across a SDG edge `e`, the model uses an additional auxiliary decision variable called `coerced[e]`.
+Labels can be coerced (i.e., nodes of a given SDG edge can be permitted to have different label assigments) inside an enclave only through user annotated methods.
+To track valid label coercion across a SDG edge `e`, the model uses an additional auxiliary decision variable called `coerced[level][e]`. ** Note the addition of a level to coerced.
+There will be a unique edge for each level for each edge in the SDG.

+** A coerced label must be compatible for the level of an edge that is not a cross-domain edge.

 Any data dependency or parameter edge that is intra-enclave (not in the cross-domain cut) and with different CLE label taints assigned to the source